sriniv61/PlugNPlayMainCode/README.md

 The games that were developed were chess, pong, and snake.
 Chess was sourced from https://github.com/fogleman/MisterQueen and modified to get rid of the computer and to allow for direct user inputs.

+## Note on running the project

+Currently, the project needs to be imported directly and changed the name of the folder needs to be changed to "dummyFolder"

 ## Sources:

 Chess game -> https://github.com/fogleman/MisterQueen